OHF-Voice/whisper-bidec/README.md

 Some thoughts on the method:

 * Witten-Bell smoothing seems to do the best, but there may be better methods.
 Additionally, the implementation of it was mostly written by ChatGPT so it hasn't been fully verified.
 * Casing is a problem right now since Whisper wants to output case-sensitive sentences.
-It may be worth considering tokens that only differ in case as identical.
+It may be worth considering tokens that only differ in case as identical in the language model.

 [hf_whisper]: https://huggingface.co/docs/transformers/model_doc/whisper
 [openai_whisper]: https://github.com/openai/whisper